debops/debops/README.rst

-DebOps Policies and Guidelines
+DebOps Guidelines and Policies
 ==============================

-This repository contains documentation related to DebOps Policies and Guidelines.
+This repository holds the source for the DebOps Guidelines and Policies documentation.
+The rendered documentation can be found here: http://docs.debops.org/en/latest/debops-policy/docs/index.html